 Based on the above, we see that scripts in BAT, CMD, JS, JSE, VBS, VBS, WSF, WSH, and MSI files can be blocked in two independent ways:

-By extension (DFT list, ShellExecute())
+1st: By extension (DFT list, ShellExecute()).

-By Privileged Objects (“CMD Host”, “Windows Script Host”, and “Windows Installer”).
+2nd: By Privileged Objects (“CMD Host”, “Windows Script Host”, and “Windows Installer”).